The Braille Bistro awards and recognition!

 The Braille Bistro is a matching game designed to build empathy among sighted people for persons with disabilities and to encourage players to make their businesses, designs, products, or content more accessible.

 The project began with a hypothesis similar to the one set out in a study by Guarese et al. (2023), in which blindfolded participants tried locating an object using assistive technologies.
-The objective of the Braille Bistro was to determine whether a disability embodiment game experience can develop empathy and encourage increased accessibility offerings.
+The objective of the Braille Bistro was to determine whether a disability embodiment game experience can develop empathy and jumpstart accessibility action.

-Duplicates of all cards are provided to settle ties through players playing simultaneously and trying to make the faster identification.
-In multi-player mode, each player only plays two cards per round to ensure there are three options to choose from in case of a tiebreaker.
+In multi-player mode, you'll only play two cards per round to ensure there are three options to choose from in case of a tiebreaker.
+Ties are settled by both players simultaneously trying to make the faster guess.

-After deciding on the Braille Bistro's restaurant theme, I originally envisioned the game as being designed for restaurant owners or managers.
+After deciding on the Braille Bistro's restaurant theme based on the tweet, I originally envisioned the game as being designed for restaurant owners or managers.
 Feedback received early on in the brainstorming and research process led me to shift the target audience toward anyone who offers spaces, materials, or content that people with disabilities may interact with.

 Several additional resources were identified that I planned to incorporate into the design process and playtesting: